charlax/professional-programming/README.md

 * [How to Win the Coding Interview](https://blog.devmastery.com/how-to-win-the-coding-interview-71ae7102d685#.16ph6bp5y)
 * [The elevator programming game](http://play.elevatorsaga.com/)

-### Managing the database

-* [Safe Operations For High Volume PostgreSQL](https://www.braintreepayments.com/blog/safe-operations-for-high-volume-postgresql/) (this is for PostgreSQL but works great for other db as well).
-* [Zero downtime database migrations](https://blog.rainforestqa.com/2014-06-27-zero-downtime-database-migrations/) (code examples are using Rails but this works great for any programming language)

 ### Programming language

 This is language-specific, for instance, checkout my [professional Python education doc](https://github.com/charlax/python-education).